We Went on a Historic Shark Dive with a Quad Amputee

 It was just after 5 PM, when we heard our shark expert, Rochelle, call out, “Hammer!”
-She had spotted a hammerhead shark about 15 feet off the ship, and we had only a few fleeting seconds to get ourselves and our cameras into the water to capture the moment.
+She had spotted a hammerhead shark about 4.5 meters off the ship, and we had only a few fleeting seconds to get ourselves and our cameras into the water to capture the moment.

 I scrambled to grab my scuba gear while across from me three men hurriedly helped Daniel Ennett into his wetsuit and scuba tanks and gingerly lowered him into the water.
 (He needs two people to lift him over the sides because of his disability.)
 Behind me, I heard a splash: A member of our group had jumped into the water wearing just his swim trunks and started toward the shark in what looked to be a hurried dog paddle.